 According to many health care professionals, it is important for people to be prepared with all of their health information.

-Make sure you keep the following items in a convenient place such as a wallet or purse so that you may grab them quickly when leaving your home.
+Make sure you keep the following items in a convenient place such as a wallet, purse or on your refrigerator door, so that you may grab them quickly when leaving your home.
 It's also a good idea to keep a copy of these items with your spouse, family member or caregiver:

-- A list of the medications you take, allergies and major events in your health history.
+- A list of the current medications, allergies and major events in your health history.